MahanNoosh/MahanNoosh/README.md

 ## Technical Expertise

-*Below are my **top 6 skills in each category** — the tools and technologies I work with most frequently and effectively.
-While I’ve used many others, these highlights reflect where I deliver the strongest results in real projects.*
+*Below are my **top 6 tools and technologies in each category** that I work with most frequently and effectively.*

 <table align="center" width="100%">